topo-gps/ios-manual/en/routes/route_plan_current_location.rst

 Planning from current location to a waypoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To plan a route from your current location to a waypoint, first open the :ref:`waypoint details screen <sec-waypoint-details>` by for example tapping on a waypoint that is loaded on the map.
+To plan a route from your current location to a waypoint, first open the :ref:`waypoint details screen <ss-waypoint-details>` by for example tapping on a waypoint that is loaded on the map.
 Then scroll down in the waypoint details screen to the plan section.
 Check the transportation means, and tap 'Plan' to plan a route from your current location to the waypoint, as in the example above.

 .. _ss-route-plan-cur-loc-name: